 Price is essential when traveling with kids; if you can get a deal, that is even better.
 Look for deals like kids travel free or kids eat free.

-You'll also want to consider whether the hotel or vacation rental you are staying in allows you to save money in other ways.
+You'll also want to consider whether the hotel or vacation rental you are staying in offers other ways to save money.
 For instance, staying at a hotel on a theme park property may mean you don't need to rent a car.
 Alternatively, staying in a hotel suite or vacation rental may allow you to prepare some meals yourself, saving money on eating out.

 Hotel Activities